XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

 Agentic Self-Evolution represents a paradigm shift in AI development, enabling systems to autonomously improve through three key dimensions:

-- **Model-Centric Self-Evolving**: Focuses on improving the model itself through inference-based evolution (parallel sampling, sequential self-correction, structured reasoning) and training-based evolution (synthesis-driven offline and exploration-driven online self-evolving).
+- **Model-Centric Self-Evolution**: Focuses on improving the model itself through inference-based evolution (parallel sampling, sequential self-correction, structured reasoning) and training-based evolution (synthesis-driven offline and exploration-driven online self-evolving).

-- **Environment-Centric Self-Evolving**: Enhances the agent's interaction with external knowledge and experience through static knowledge evolution, dynamic experience evolution, modular architecture evolution, and agentic topology evolution.
+- **Environment-Centric Self-Evolution**: Enhances the agent's interaction with external knowledge and experience through static knowledge evolution, dynamic experience evolution, modular architecture evolution, and agentic topology evolution.

-- **Model-Environment Co-Evolving**: Enables simultaneous evolution of both the model and its environment through environment training and multi-agent policy co-evolution.
+- **Model-Environment Co-Evolution**: Enables simultaneous evolution of both the model and its environment through environment training and multi-agent policy co-evolution.

 ---

-# Agentic Self-Evolution
+# Agentic Self-Evolving
 Agentic Self-Evolution represents a paradigm of autonomous continuous improvement, where an agent progressively enhances its capabilities through self-driven learning.
 It is characterized by two essential properties: **(i) Strong autonomy with minimal human supervision**, enabling the agent to generate learning signals without relying on external annotations. **(ii) Actively exploration through interaction**, where the agent actively interacts with itself and the external environment to discover feedback and learning opportunities.

 <h3 align="center">